remind101/tugboat/README.md

 ## Why?

 The main goal is to make it easier to create tooling for deploying.
-For me, this means deploying from Hipchat.
 At Remind101, we use a [Robut plugin](https://github.com/ejholmes/robut-shipr) for this.
 This could be done with Hubot just as easily.